Construction Contributes to Rise in Fort Worth Car Accidents

 Through June 20 of this year, there have been a total of 9,862 accidents in Fort Worth, compared to 8,194 during the same time last year.
 Although less than 10 percent of accidents – 984 accidents – were in construction zones, that is an increase from 762 in 2015 and 463 in 2014.

-The statistics provided to City Council members at the end of end of June identified leading accident locations, causes and the days they occurred between Jan.
+The statistics provided to City Council members at the end of June identified leading accident locations, causes and the days they occurred between Jan.
 1, 2013 and March 3, 2016.
 Some key takeaways from that data included that:

 Many construction workers within the area have noted that driver distraction is a significant problem within construction zones.
 In an effort to make construction areas safer for motorists, many sites have lowered the speed limit to 50 mph, added speed monitors to remind motorists to slow down, and installed signs to warn motorists of where large trucks will be entering and leaving the highway.